MantejSingh333/End-to-End-E-Commerce-Analytics-Using-SQL-Power-BI-Generative-AI/README.md

 E-Commerce Analytics Using Power BI
 Project Overview

 This project is a comprehensive data analytics mission completed as part of an NZQA-aligned program.
-The objective was to build an end-to-end analytics solution for a fictional e-commerce company using SQL, Power BI, and Generative AI.
+The objective was to build an analytics solution for a fictional e-commerce company using Power BI.

-The project spans data cleaning, transformation, advanced SQL analysis, AI-assisted workflows, interactive data visualization, and business storytelling.
+The project spans data cleaning, transformation, interactive data visualization, and business storytelling.
 It culminates in a Power BI dashboard and strategic recommendations based on data-driven insights.

 Project Objectives

 Clean and transform raw e-commerce data from multiple sources

-Perform SQL-based analysis using advanced techniques

-Apply Generative AI to automate SQL generation, summarization, and reporting

 Build interactive Power BI dashboards with forecasting and time intelligence